Catrin Finch: Career

 Finch's award-winning musical career began in 1999, when she won the Lily Laskine International Harp Competition in France.
 In 2000, she won the Young Concert Artists International Auditions in New York City, subsequently performing at London's Wigmore Hall.
 She was later appointed Official Harpist to the Prince of Wales, an office reinstated by Prince Charles and which had been vacant since the reign of Queen Victoria.
 She continued in the post from 2000 to 2004.

 In 2003, Finch presented Charlie’s Angel, an award-winning television documentary about her career, broadcast on BBC Wales.

 In recognition of her musical achievements, Finch has been awarded with several academic honours starting with an honorary fellowship from the University of Wales in 2006, as well as honorary fellowships from the University of Wales and the Royal Welsh College of Music & Drama in 2005.
 She is a visiting professor at the Royal Welsh College of Music and Drama and the Royal Academy of Music.

 In 2010, Finch appeared as part of the BBC children's television series ZingZillas, performing a lullaby composed by Chris Banks and Wag Marshall-Page entitled "Drift Away", alongside the other members of the ZingZillas band.
 The performance was used in series 1, episode 10 of the show, entitled "Sweet Dreams".

-2011 saw Finch produce Annwn where she arranged, performed and for the first time provided vocals on a number of tracks influenced by Welsh mythology, an interest of hers since she was young.
+2011 saw Finch produce the album Annwn where she arranged, performed and for the first time provided vocals on a number of tracks influenced by Welsh mythology, an interest of hers since she was young.
 Featuring a collection of traditional Welsh music, many tracks are newly arranged by Finch in a contemporary style, borrowing from jazz as well as electronic ambient music.
 The album title refers to Annwn, the Otherworld in Welsh mythology.

 In 2015, Finch toured Patagonia with the BBC National Orchestra of Wales, taking her family with her.